fstarred/arcade-hacks/ffight/README.md

 The idea here is to address the dedicated stage's information to another spare ROM location.

+First off, if you want to refresh your mind about the below content, take a look at Stage routine chapter.

-By placing a breakpoint at 0x614E and taking a look to the register A3, we'll first see the value 0x6308, which is the vector address for the first area; a long-word size after this and then we find the base vector of the 2nd area, which is 0x6D178.
+Now, by placing a breakpoint at 0x614E and taking a look to the register A3, we'll first see the value 0x6308, which is the vector address for the first area; a long-word size after this and then we find the base vector of the 2nd area, which is 0x6D178.
 By checking the content of 0x6D178, we see:

 ```